johnschriner/RU-Stress-Prediction/README.md

 # RU-Stress-Prediction
+Schriner, John, 2025, "Replication Data for: Predicting Stress in Russian using Modern Machine-Learning Tools", https://doi.org/10.18710/AAFCJP, DataverseNO, V1 <p>
-using Zaliznjak's dictionary and stresscodes I use FairSeq to predict Russian stress<br>
+Using Zaliznjak's dictionary and stresscodes I use FairSeq to predict Russian stress.<br>

 ## The Data